KtGunn/Project1/README.md

 ![Simulation environment](</pngs.d/T2.png>)

 ## Conclusion
-The final test of this project is that the primitive plug-in prints "Hello World!" to the console when gazebo is started up with the simulation world described above:
+The final test of this project is that the primitive plug-in prints "Hello World!" to the console when gazebo is started up with the simulation world described above.
+The message should identify the author:

 ![Hello World](</pngs.d/Hello_World.png>)